ClusterCockpit/cc-metric-store/README.md

 There are two ways for sending data to the cc-metric-store, both of which are supported by the [cc-metric-collector](https://github.com/ClusterCockpit/cc-metric-collector).
-This example uses Nats, the alternative is to use HTTP.
+This example uses NATS, the alternative is to use HTTP.

 ```sh
 # Only needed once, downloads the docker image